SaswotLamichhane/Privion/README.md

 It works by running the main code evey second.
 While it runs, It receives the current time of the user, It then checks through the list of alarms marked by _G_ and _B_ through `for` loop.
 If the current time matches one of the times in the _G_ or _B_ list, It triggers the alarm.
 Once the alarm is triggered a notificaition is sent and music is played.

-> Other simple functionalities can be easily understood my checking the code.
+> Other simple functionalities can be easily understood by checking the code.
 The code is compressed to decrease memory usage.
 But earlier versions of it contains the un-compressed code which is more read-able.

 The image of avatar if needed: